Alexey Dobrovolsky: Life

 In 1967, Dobrovolsky was arrested again.
-At the trial, known as the Trial of the Four, he testified against himself and his comrades, therefore he was sentenced to only two years in prison (while Galanskov received seven years and died in prison, and Ginzburg was sentenced to five years).
-Anatoly Krasnov-Levitin wrote in his memoirs: “The most sensational news was Alexey Dobrovolsky's capitulation.
+At the trial, termed the Trial of the Four, he testified against himself and the other dissidents, resulting in his sentence being commuted to only two years in prison (while Galanskov received seven years and died in prison, and Ginzburg was sentenced to five years).
+Anatoly Krasnov-Levitin wrote in his memoirs: "The most sensational news was that of Alexey Dobrovolsky's capitulation.
 For a long time, no one wanted to believe it.
-Dobrovolsky, with his mannerisms - either a white officer or a hero of the people's will - managed to inspire universal confidence in himself."
+With his manner — something between a White officer and a Narodnaya Volya hero — Dobrovolsky managed to inspire universal trust."

-In January 1968, Pyotr Yakir, Yuliy Kim, and Ilya Gabay, calling Dobrovolsky "mean and cowardly" in their address To the workers of science, culture, art, wrote:
+In January 1968, Pyotr Yakir, Yuliy Kim, and Ilya Gabay, calling Dobrovolsky "vile and cowardly" in their address To Figures of Science, Culture, and Art, wrote:

-The life of Alexey Dobrovolsky, who played an ominous Kostomarov-like role in this trial, is also tarnished.
-If he has even a shred of conscience, thirty pieces of silver (a total of two years of punishment) is too little compensation for the contempt and rejection that await this slanderer.
-The stigma of a scoundrel who ruined his comrades, slandering them out of base interests; our punitive organs bear a large measure of responsibility for this moral deformity of Dobrovolsky.
+The life of Alexey Dobrovolsky, who played the sinister Kostomarov-like role in this trial, has also been tarnished.
+If he has even a shred of conscience, thirty pieces of silver (a two-year sentence) is too little compensation for the contempt and rejection that await this slanderer.
+The stigma of the scoundrel who doomed his comrades, slandering them out of base interests, for this moral deformity of Dobrovolsky our punitive organs bear a large measure of responsibility.

 In early 1969, Dobrovolsky was released.
 He lived in Uglich and Alexandrov.
-In 1972 he again received a residence permit in Moscow.
-At this time, he became interested in occultism and Slavic paganism.
+In 1972, he again received a residence permit in Moscow.
+During this time, he became interested in the occult and Slavic paganism.

-In 1986, Dobrovolsky left Moscow for Pushchino, where he was engaged in folk healing.
+In 1986, Dobrovolsky left Moscow for Pushchino, where he practiced folk medicine.

-In the second half of the 1980s, with the onset of Perestroika, he joined the patriotic association Pamyat.
-Dobrovolsky was involved in a dispute with the leader of the association, Dmitry Vasilyev.
-At the end of 1987, when Orthodox sentiments prevailed in the association, he moved with a group of neopagan followers to the Pamyat World Anti-Zionist and Anti-Masonic Front, which was headed by Valery Yemelyanov (Velemir).
+With the onset of Perestroika in the second half of the 1980s, Dobrovolsky joined the far-right association Pamyat; there, he entered into a dispute with its leader, Dmitry Vasilyev, over religious issues.
+As Orthodox sentiments prevailed in Pamyat, by late 1987, Dobrovolsky and a group of his neo-pagan followers joined the Pamyat World Anti-Zionist and Anti-Masonic Front, which was headed by Valery Yemelyanov ("Velemir").

-In 1989, Dobrovolsky took part in the creation of the Moscow Slavic Pagan Community, which was headed by Alexander Belov ("Selidor").
+In 1989, Dobrovolsky participated in the founding of the Moscow Slavic Pagan Community, led by Alexander Belov ("Selidor").
 He adopted the pagan name Dobroslav.
 At this time, he actively gave lectures organized by Konstantin Smirnov-Ostashvili, the leader of the Pamyat Union for National Proportional Representation.
-Dobroslav took an active part in national patriot rallies.
+Dobrovolsky actively participated in right-wing nationalist rallies.
 In 1990, he collaborated with Viktor Korchagin's Russian Party.
 In the same year, Belov expelled Yemelyanov and his supporters, including Dobrovolsky, from the Moscow Slavic Pagan Community for political radicalism.